mouseless/json-concepts/buildrjs/specs/06-options/01-key.md

-# Overriding `_key` Property
+# Key

-In data json, `_key` property is expected every concept.
+In data json, `_key` property is expected for every concept.
 This property name can be overridden.

 `service.concepts.json`